University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Graph_Genomes/prac_part1.md

 ```
 vg index -x tiny.xg tiny.vg

-vg viz -x tiny.xg -o tiny_viz.svg
+vg viz -x tiny.xg -o visualise/tiny_viz.svg
 ```

-## Part 3: Align reads to the graph
+# Part 3: Align reads to the graph

 Now we've built a graph and looked at it but we haven't done anything with it yet.

-It would be useful if we could align reads to the graphs as this is often a first step in a bioinformatics analysis.
+It would be useful if we could align reads to the graphs as this is often a first step in many bioinformatics analyses.

 Mapping reads to a graph is done in two stages: first, seed hits are identified and then a sequence-to-graph alignment is performed for each individual read.
 Seed finding allows vg to spot candidate regions in the graph to which a given read can potentially map to.